Oluwatoni/Oluwatoni.github.io/_pages/about_me.md

 social: true # includes social icons at the bottom of the page
 ---

 I've been building robots since I was 13 years old.
-Over the years I've transitioned from Mindstorms to ROS and enjoyed the journey so far.
+Over the years as I've transitioned from Mindstorms to ROS I enjoyed every step of the way.

 Before [Berkshire Grey](https://www.berkshiregrey.com), I worked at two start-ups in the self-driving vehicles industry: [Aerovect](https://aerovect.com/#/home) and [Nuro](https://www.nuro.ai/).
 At AeroVect I designed and built the detection and tracking systems for vehicles and pedestrians at airports.
 At Nuro, I led the work on [siren detection and localization](https://medium.com/nuro/safety-nuro-our-vehicles-f3c33d605614#:~:text=Emergency%20vehicle%20microphone,safely%20pull%20over.) for emergency vehicles.
-Before that, I was in the industrial automation space building localization, [mapping](https://communitech.ca/technews/clearpath-maps-a-new-way-forward.html) and calibration software at Clearpath Robotics, pre-acquisition.
+Prior to that, I built localization, [mapping](https://communitech.ca/technews/clearpath-maps-a-new-way-forward.html) and calibration software at Clearpath Robotics, pre Rockwell acquisition.

 You can view an updated copy of my resume [here](https://drive.google.com/file/d/1rEeNh2QY2G2TiRXiHhyz_2sWhtJeEV-m/view?usp=sharing).

 While working full-time, I completed a computer science masters degree from Georgia Tech, specializing in Machine learning.
 My undergraduate degree is in Mechatronics Engineering from the University of Waterloo